12 Important Tips to Prepare for Labour and Childbirth

 9. Control Your Emotions Completely

 If you can control your emotions, it will help you to face the situation effectively.
 It becomes a part of the preparation for labour and normal delivery.
-There is a strong connection between the emotions and your body.
-Whenever you are under stress or feeling pressurised, your body gets rigid and stops responding to the labour process.
+There is a strong connection between your emotions and your body.
+Whenever you are under stress or feeling pressured, your body gets rigid and stops responding to the labour process.

 You must remain free, confident and keep control over your emotions.
 Take your time and have your own pace while you deal with the pain.
 Do not be hesitant to ask for help if required, but be focused.